c-phillips/zdo/README.md

 [0] Within a relative index registry
 ```

 The `.tasks` directory is also where all of your task files will live together in anarchy!
-No wait, you can actually establish a hierarchy and your tasks will be grouped accordingly.
+No wait, you can actually establish a hierarchy by placing your tasks in subdirectories and your tasks will be grouped accordingly.

-To see all of your tasks just use:
 ```
 ~$ zdo list